 Freedom-Class Littoral Combat Ships

 The littoral combat ship (LCS) is a new family of surface ships for the US Navy.
-The LCS is a fast, highly manoeuvrable, networked surface combat ship, which is a specialised variant of the family of US future surface combat ships known as DD(X).
+The LCS is a fast, highly maneuvrable, networked surface combat ship, which is a specialized variant of the family of US future surface combat ships known as DD(X).

 LCS is designed to satisfy the urgent requirement for shallow draft vessels to operate in the littoral (coastal waters) to counter growing potential ‘asymmetric’ threats of coastal mines, quiet diesel submarines and the potential to carry explosives and terrorists on small, fast, armed boats.

-The number of LCS ships is not finalised, but speculated to be up to 60, within a total US naval fleet of 375 ships.
+The number of LCS ships is not finalized, but speculated to be up to 60, within a total US naval fleet of 375 ships.

 Austal secured a $584m contract to build the LCS 28 ship in June 2017, followed by a contract to build LCS 30 in October 2017.